 Kamloops and Thompson Rivers University

-Kamloops is currently home to over thousand residents and services roughly one hundred and thirty-seven thousand individuals.
+Kamloops is currently home to over ninety thousand residents and services roughly one hundred and thirty-seven thousand individuals.
 It is located in central British Columbia, its closest port being Vancouver.
 Thompson Rivers University is one of Canada’s newest and most comprehensive universities, offering a wide range of program options.
-Over thousand students, both domestic and international, are enrolled in undergraduate and graduate university degrees, career diplomas, certificates, and trades training.
+Over twenty-five thousand students, both domestic and international, are enrolled in undergraduate and graduate university degrees, career diplomas, certificates, and trades training.
 According to statistics released by TRU’s Integrated Planning and Effectiveness Department, nearly 20 percent of the school’s On Campus population are International students.
 Of these students, 35 percent are from the Asia Pacific (roughly, 750 or 5 percent of the total On Campus population).
+Furthermore, in 2016, 472 or roughly 3 percent of the total On Campus population came from India.
+Asia, as a whole, contributes over 60 percent of TRU’s international student population.

 Methodology

 This study’s research method involved: 1.
 Utilizing pre-existing literature and research to illuminate the factors that lead to the varying perceptions of British Columbians when thinking about the Asia Pacific.
-2. Developing and conducting a survey of a cross-section of: First, Second, Third and Fourth year students at TRU embodying our diverse demographic employedfive-point
+Asia is currently home to nearly sixty percent of the world’s population and has become an economic and military frontrunner in global politics.
+Consequently, learning about Asian values and practices is of undeniable significance—if not simply to develop competency and understanding about the majority of the world.
+Furthermore, strong and amicable relations with Asia present great economic opportunity for Canada.
+The study also indirectly aimed to determine whether some findings published by the APF in its 2016/2017 National Opinion Surveys were relevant for interior students in B.C.
+2. Developing and conducting a survey of a cross-section of: First, Second, Third and Fourth year students at TRU embodying our diverse demographic.
+We employed a five-point Likert Scaling model.
+(Appendix A) 3.
+Finally, gathering anecdotal opinion through unstructured informal interviews.
+This process provided truly candid content to the study.

 The Survey